 You can only get one Noble Card per turn.
 If you trigger two, you have to choose one and just hope the other is still available on your next turn.

-Splendor is a very simple game to learn and games can go pretty quick.
+Splendor is a very simple game to learn and games can go pretty quickly.
 This makes for a very fun and fast based play.
-We hope you have enjoyed this guide on how to play Splendor board game.
+We hope you have enjoyed this guide on how to play Splendor board game and can now say you know how to do it!